rednblkx/HomeKey-ESP32/docs/content/API/HomeKitLock.md

 The `HomeKitLock` class serves as the central bridge between the application's core logic and the Apple HomeKit ecosystem, facilitated by the HomeSpan library.
 It is designed as a singleton and is responsible for initializing the HomeKit accessory, defining its services and characteristics, managing the network connection (Wi-Fi or Ethernet), and synchronizing the lock's state with HomeKit.

 A critical function of this class is managing the lifecycle of HomeKey issuers.
-It listens for changes in paired HomeKit controllers and automatically updates the `ReaderDataManager` with the necessary cryptographic keys (LTPK), ensuring that newly paired devices can use HomeKey.
+It listens for changes in paired HomeKit controllers and automatically updates the `NvsCredentialStore` with the necessary cryptographic keys (LTPK), ensuring that newly paired devices can use HomeKey.

 ### Key Responsibilities: